 These zig-zag restrictions are used around the entrances to schools.

-These stop the picking up or setting down of children during restricted times, which tend to coincide with the school’s start and finish times.
+These are designed to stop parking/waiting and the picking up or dropping off of children during restricted times.
+This tends to coincide with schools' start and finish times.

 This means 'no waiting' during the times shown on a nearby timeplates.
 During the restricted times, you can load or unload on them providing this is continuous and a Civil Enforcement Officer (CEO) observes this taking place.